st-matskevich/audio-guide-bot/README.md

 ## Setup prerequisites
 [Telegram Bot](https://core.telegram.org/bots) token is required to interact with [Telegram Bot API](https://core.telegram.org/bots/api).
 To get one, сreate a bot using [@BotFather](https://t.me/botfather) or follow [Telegram instructions](https://core.telegram.org/bots#how-do-i-create-a-bot).

+[Telegram Payments](https://core.telegram.org/bots/payments) token is required to start accepting payments for tickets.
+To get one, request it from [@BotFather](https://t.me/botfather) or follow [Telegram instructions](https://core.telegram.org/bots/payments#connecting-payments).

 ## Local environment
 This repository provides an easy-to-use local development environment.
 Using it you can start writing your bot business logic without spending time on the environment.